TedHusted/awake/awake.md/awake.md

 ###

-“Hey big sib, what’s up?
+“Hey little sibling, what’s up?
 It’s good to see your face.”
 Noah’s broad face takes up most of the screen.
 His coarse black hair, cut short, is in contrast with Noah’s sculptured salt-and-pepper beard, making him look both younger and older.
 He has one eye-brow raised.

 “Noah,” says Tessa in a rush, “Elena just had a close call with her wheelchair.
 It dumped her into the pool somehow.
 She could have drown.”